brainhack-school2020/BHS_Project_dMRI/README.md

 This project used data from online dataset offered by:
 1. [The Developing Human Connectome Project](http://www.developingconnectome.org/second-data-release/).
 It consists of over 800 neonatal scans and over 250 fetal scans and can be used to data analysis after image reconstruction.
 2. [PRIME](http://fcon_1000.projects.nitrc.org/indi/PRIMEdownloads.html): used this dataset to reconstruct diffusion Images.
+This is also can be download [here](https://drive.google.com/file/d/1zgxynxjUCETBC6MAl4rfh0sL0WhFtKA9/view?usp=sharing) directly.
 3. Since during preprocessing, we used epi data with two oposite phase-encoding directions to correct distortions, other data can also be used as the source data if meet this requiement.
+4. Data used for analyzation is generated from image data after preprocessed.
+The final data can be found in this [github project folder](https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/brain_water.csv).

 ### Deliverables